-Refunds and reissuances of LIHEAP benefits are treated as follows:
+Refunds and reissuances of LIHEAP Crisis benefits are treated as follows:

 (1) Refunds from the vendor.
-If the LIHEAP client changes vendors, leaves the area served by the vendor, or dies, the vendor shall refund any unused LIHEAP funds to DPW's Comptroller's Office within 48 hours after the basis for the return is known.
-If, for any reason, the amount of the crisis benefits authorized is in excess of the amount needed to resolve the crisis, the excess must be returned to DPW's Comptroller's Office within 48 hours.
-Any unexpended LIHEAP benefits erroneously retained in the customer's account as of June 30 of the state fiscal year in which payment was authorized shall be refunded to DPW's Comptroller's Office within 48 hours and the payment was authorized shall be refunded to DPW's Comptroller's Office within 48 hours of discovery.
+If the LIHEAP client changes vendors, leaves the area served by the vendor, or dies, the vendor shall refund any unused LIHEAP funds to DHS's LIHEAP Vendor Unit within 48 hours after the basis for the return is known.
+If, for any reason, the amount of the crisis benefits authorized is in excess of the amount needed to resolve the crisis, the excess must be returned to DHS's Comptroller's Office within 48 hours.
+Any unexpended LIHEAP benefits erroneously retained in the customer's account as of June 30 of the state fiscal year in which payment was authorized shall be refunded to DHS's LIHEAP Vendor Unit by July 31.

 (2) Reissuances to or on behalf of the client.
-DPW will reissue a vendor refund, as applicable, for the current program year if the following conditions are met:
+DHS will reissue a vendor refund, as applicable, for the current or previous program year if all of the following conditions are met:

-- (i) The whereabouts of the household are known. - (ii) The household continues to reside in the Commonwealth. - (iii) The crisis for which benefits were authorized continues to exist.
+- (i) The whereabouts of the household are known. - (ii) The household continues to reside in the commonwealth. - (iii) The crisis for which benefits were authorized continues to exist.